learninglab-dev/the-resources/data/resources/people/mike-o/Automator_Batch_Rename.md

 ![](https://files.slack.com/files-pri/T0HTW3H0V-F01KTPYL010/screen_shot_2021-01-25_at_3.56.54_pm.png?pub_secret=66b95b0c00)

-To do this, we are going to create what is called a 'Quick Action' inside Automator.
-A renaming Quick Action will allow us to right-click a folder with nested folders and files, and then Automator will run that Rename Quick Action without even having to open the Automator application!
+To do this, we are going to create what is called a 'Quick Action'.
+A 'Quick Action' initiates a service that will perform the renaming operation of nested folders and files without even having to open the Automator application!

-To start, open 'Automator', and once open, click 'File' and then 'New'.
+To start, open 'Automator'.
+Once open, click 'File' and then 'New'.

 When a dialogue box appears, instead of 'Workflow', select 'Quick Action', and then 'Choose'.